Tonmoy61/Questionnaire-for-Software-Quality-Assurance-Engineer-Interview/README.md

 :eight: **Explain how do you arrive at a project estimation?**
+Project estimation is the process of determining the amount of time, effort, and resources that are required to complete a software project.
+This is an important step in the software development process, as it allows the development team to plan and allocate resources effectively, and to set realistic expectations for the project.

 #### The following project estimation technique are:

 - **Estimates made by an expert**